zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 196] (#msdiv196) {#msdiv196 .ref .msdiv} (16 - 7)

 [APZ 196.1] (#apz196 .1) {#apz196 .1 .ref .apz} 'What Words Him Someone
-Wannahua” is a word from which words, and in any note Wachi reviews the purity of any similarity in the treatment.
+Wannahua" is a word from which words, and in any note Wachi reviews the purity of any similarity in the treatment.
 Wachi purity Which?
 What is the fact that Mahana is separated from the bliss, except for the same mucosa The Truth Is An Incompatible Cream For The LocatorLeave Alarm Telling